siberoloji/siberoloji.github.io/content/en/blog/posts/2024-10-19-ultimate-guide-to-proxmox-cluster-with-ceph-or-zfs.md

 * On each additional node, access the Proxmox web interface.

-* Navigate to "Datacenter" &gt; "Cluster" &gt; "Join Cluster."
+* Navigate to "Datacenter" > "Cluster" > "Join Cluster."

 * Enter the join information provided by the first node (including IP address and join token).